Skip to main content

 Side-by-side comparison showing raw functional requirement documents on the left transformed into user-centered task flows on the right

-03 · Turning Point
+03 · The Problem

 I don't look at 50 numbers.
 I look at six subsystems.
 If one is red, I go deeper into it.
 If they're all green, I move on to the next asset.
 That's how every experienced engineer works.